jpulse-net/jpulse-framework/docs/dev/work-items.md

   - closed by default
   - open on command (hamburger menu?)
 - fix /jpulse/ markdown page to be based on common sidebar

-### W-0: log controller: convert log to TSV
-- status: 🕑 PENDING
-- type: Feature
-- objective: make it easy to parse by analytics tools

 ### W-0: view: broadcast message
 - status: 🕑 PENDING